Resource dependent branching processes and the envelope of societies: Proofs

-Hence, for $t_1, t, t_2 \in \N$ with $t_0\le t_1\le t \le t_2$, we deduce, for all $v\ge 0$,
+Hence, for $t_1, t, t_2 \in\N$ with $t_0\le t_1\le t \le t_2$, we deduce, for all $v\ge0$,

-The proof of Theorem~\ref{th1}(a)(ii) for the wf-process can now be adapted immediately to the sf-process by replacing $mF(\tau)$ by $m(1-F(\theta))$.
+The proof of Theorem~\ref{th1}(a)(ii) for the w.f.-process can now be adapted immediately to the s.f.-process by replacing $mF(\tau)$ by $m(1-F(\theta))$.
 Indeed, for $j$ sufficiently large the maximum probability is always on the right border of the corresponding interval and thus under control.
-Inequality~\eqref{inequ} now remains true for the sf-process as well, and the rest of the proof can be rewritten accordingly. \end{proof}
+Inequality~(\ref{inequ}) now remains true for the s.f.-process as well, and the rest of the proof can be rewritten accordingly. \end{pf}

 \begin{rem} We do not know whether $(M(D(t), R(t)))_t$ is stochastically increasing for sufficiently large $t$ for all choices of distributions of $D_n^k$ and $R_n^k$ with finite second moments.
 A beginning argument is as follows.
-First note that $D(t)$ and $R(t)$ are stochastically increasing in $t$ and that, as we also know, and the convergence of the expectations $\E \left[M(D(t),R(t))\right]/t$ thus holds as well.
-Thus we can find $\epsilon>0$ with $\alpha-\epsilon >1$, such that $\E \left[M(D(t),R(t))\right]$ is increasing for all $t\ge t_0(\epsilon)$.
-This implies that, for all $t \ge t_0(\epsilon)$, It would be natural to believe that this inequality holds not only for the sums, but also for the corresponding terms of the sums, from some $t$ onwards, which would mean that $M$ is stochastically increasing.
+First note that $D(t)$ and $R(t)$ are stochastically increasing in $t$ and that, as we also know,